 In 1929 Bondfield became the UK’s first female cabinet minister in Ramsay McDonald’s Government and had the thankless task of being Minister for Labour, being forced to make unpopular decisions during the financial crisis of 1931.
 She did, however, refuse to join Ramsay’s National Government in the same year, losing her seat in the following general election.

 She fought to get back into parliament, standing for various seats but her health was failing her and when the Second World War was declared she gave up the fight to become an MP once more.
 Bondfield’s Westminster career may have been short-lived but as a parliamentarian, an activist and a campaigner she was a true pioneer of her day.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.